carolinaccper/carolinaccper/README.md

 - 👋 Hi, I’m @carolinaccper
-- 👀 I’m interested in makeup, cooking and trucrime documentarys
+- 👀 I’m interested in makeup, cooking and truecrime docu
 - 🌱 I’m currently learning c and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...